BUSINESS VIDEO MASTERCLASS

 Often customers need to see more than a Teaser video.

-This 3 minute Explainer video is your main explanation video, that you’ll show all customers.
+This 3 minute Explainer video is your key explanation, that you’ll show all customers.
 It can be longer if needs be.
-Customers who are seriously thinking of buying your solution will watch as much as you can show them.
+Customers who are seriously thinking of buying your solution will watch as much as you can show them, so long as it's relevant.

-If they like what they see, they’ll inquire, or otherwise engage with you, such as downloading gated material, which enhances your authority and builds trust, as well as automate the enquiry within your nurture funnel sequence.
+If they like what they see, they’ll inquire, or otherwise engage with you, such as downloading gated material, which enhances your authority and builds trust, as well as automate the enquiry within your nurture funnel sequence for subsequent emails.

 3: Major function videos